 Summary

-A look at an audit revealing a shocking prevalence of white men (and even animals) in London’s public space over women (and especially women of color).
+- A 2021 audit revealed a prevalence of the statues of white men and animals in London’s public space over women.

 What does London mean to you?